-Crepe myrtle is a fast-growing deciduous tree or shrub that is particularly popular in the South and Southeast regions and hardy in zones 6 through 10.
+Crepe myrtle is a fast-growing deciduous tree or shrub that is particularly popular in the South and Southeast regions and hardy in zones six through 10.
 Due to its multi-stemmed appearance, the tree is commonly grown in yards and public areas for an addition of color and interest.
 Dwarf crepe myrtle is perfect for containers and as an accent shrub in flower beds.

 About the Crepe Myrtle

-Tree - About 15 to 20 feet tall
+Tree—About 15 to 20 feet tall

-Shrub - 5 to 7 feet tall
+Shrub—five to seven feet tall

-Dwarf - 12 to 24 inches tall
+Dwarf—12 to 24 inches tall

 Crepe myrtle trees are available in a range of flower colors, including purple, lavender, white, pink, and red.
 Some types of crepe myrtle have bicolor flowers.
 The bark on the plant peels off in the summer, exposing a new layer.